-Where β and μ are parameters that relate to the frequency chirp, f, and the duration of the pulse and Ω_0 is the maximum Rabi frequency.
+Where $\beta$ and $\mu$ are parameters that relate to the frequency chirp, f, and the duration of the pulse and $\Omega_0$ is the maximum Rabi frequency.
 An example of how the amplitude and the frequency of a sechyp pulse changes with time can be seen in figure 3.
-Furthermore, the effect of such a sechyp pulse on a state-to-state transfer to an atomic 2-level system is seen in the red line in figure 2.
+Furthermore, the effect of such a sechyp pulse on an atomic 2-level system is seen in the red line in figure 2.
 As mentioned before, these pulses have the benefit compared to simple square pulses that they are robust against intensity fluctuations of the laser and better at transferring ensembles, consisting of ions that have slightly different frequencies between the upper and lower states, with high fidelity, but only when performing pole to pole transfers.